 There is perceived value when you unbox something and can hold on to it and interact with it.
 When customers buy into the product, they are caught in that ecosystem and they tend to maintain their monthly subscriptions.
 Hardtech products are sticky.
 They make you jealous when you don’t have them.
 And they build strong brands.

 How to develop hardtech

 mHUB is the world’s largest hardtech development center.
-In the past 4 years, the organization’s hardtech companies have raised over $700M, generated $430M in revenue and secured 411 patents. mHUB provides a playground for hardtech startups to develop their innovations.
-With $6M of prototyping equipment in the facility’s machine shops and lab space, mHUB provides resources along with a rich environment of education and mentorship.
+Since 2017, the organization’s hardtech companies have raised over $1.496B, generated $1.145B in revenue and secured 461 patents. mHUB provides a playground for hardtech startups to develop their innovations.
+With $6M of prototyping equipment in the facility’s machine shops and prototyping lab space, mHUB provides resources along with a rich environment of education and mentorship.
 The true secret is diversity of knowledge within the community, made up of more than 650 members and alumni.
 There is always an expert in the room who has some tacit knowledge of the particular problem a team is trying to solve.
-It’s that knowhow that reduces development time.
+It’s that 'knowhow' that reduces development time.
 It’s that access to equipment that reduces capital development costs and that education and mentorship that fills knowledge gaps to enable hardtech startups to launch sustainable businesses.

 If you need this type of agile team to help solve your own problems as a manufacturer or company, you can tap into the mHUB community to contract a team for your specific need.
 Complete the form below to start a dialogue with mHUB’s contract research and development services team.